bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

 ```

 ### 2. Brainstorm for Algorithms
-   We realized that with our DFS code, we woul dhave to create two different solutions to robot detection since the actions between DFS and backtrack are very different.
+   We realized that with our DFS code, we would have to create two different solutions to robot detection since the actions between DFS and backtrack are very different.

 ### 3. Robot Detection During DFS
 For DFS, the most efficient way was to think of a robot as a wall.
 When it senses another robot, it will proceed DFS but in another prioritized direction.
 For instance, if the robot is facing north and detects a robot in front of it, it will head east (east has higher priority over west) and continue DFS.
 Eventually, when the robot enters backtrack, it will continue DFS to the node that it had to miss.